SquidBytes/LightningROD/README.md

 		- HACS integration in HomeAssistant
 		- fordpass-ha integration by [itchannel](https://github.com/itchannel )

+## Goals
+Easy all in one self hosted install
+ProPower Onboard Logs
+OBD2 Logging Integration

 ## Getting Started

 Setup and configure the fordpass-ha integration